Big Fig and Saatva are both combination coil and foam mattresses, but what most differentiates them is the weight they support.

 - A supportive foam encases the edges of the mattress, enhancing the edge support and reinforcing the structure and durability of the mattress.

-- Both have luxury features.
+- Both have luxury features and more expensive components.

-- Big Fig is firmer.
+- Big Fig is firmer and more supportive overall.

 - Big Fig supports more weight and is constructed with people who weigh more than 300 lb in mind.